css-materials/course-site/content/syllabus/pipes-functions/index.md

 ## Overview

-* Demonstrate how to use piping and alternatives
+* Review control structures
 * Define functions and their purpose
 * Analyze a user-written function and explain how it works
-* Review conditional execution
 * Practice writing functions

 ## Before class

-* Read chapter 17 "Introduction" and chapter 19 "Functions" in [R for Data Science](http://r4ds.had.co.nz/)
+* Read Chapter 17 "Introduction" and chapter 19 "Functions" in [R for Data Science](http://r4ds.had.co.nz/)
-* Review chapter 18 "Pipes" in [R for Data Science](http://r4ds.had.co.nz/).
+* Review Chapter 21 "Iteration” in [R for Data Science](https://r4ds.had.co.nz/iteration.html)

 <!--
 See "Data transformation" lecture for further references